Which Medicare Should You Get?

-Plans have a yearly limit on your out of-pocket costs.
+Plans have a yearly limit on your out-of-pocket costs.
 Once you reach a certain limit, you’ll pay nothing for covered services for the rest of the year.
-Costs on medications may fluctuate a lot year over year.
+Costs on medications may fluctuate a lot year after year.

 Plans must cover all of the services that Original Medicare covers.
-Plans may offer benefits that Original Medicare doesn’t cover like vision, hearing, or dental.
-It covers more but also is accepted by less doctors.
+Plans may offer benefits that Original Medicare doesn’t cover, like vision, hearing, or dental.
+It covers more but is also accepted by fewer doctors.
 You need to stay in-network to keep costs down.

-It may be more cost effective for you to join a Medicare Advantage Plan because your cost sharing is lower (or included).
+It may be more cost-effective to join a Medicare Advantage Plan, when your cost sharing is lower (or included).

 Most Medicare Advantage Plans include drug coverage.

 The Medicare Plan Finder at Medicare.gov/find-a-plan features a star rating system for Medicare plans.